ChristianSchueler/karl-isis-the-25001/README.md

 npm run startui
 ```

 to fire of Electron as web broswer and all is done.
+You might want to disable the screensaver / screen blank: https://forums.raspberrypi.com/viewtopic.php?t=219854

 ### Configuration